If you want to start work or return to work

 If you are claiming benefits, then working or studying might impact these benefits, and so it would be a good idea to get a benefit check before you make any decisions – the Carers UK Adviceline can carry out a benefit check for you.

-Recognising your skills
+Recognising your skills and interests

-Think about what you have learned from:
+Think about the skills you have gained from:

 - any paid work that you have done

 - any volunteering work that you have done